 The Whole Child

 To teach the whole child means to take into consideration the child's intellect, emotions and physical abilities.
 When educators are able to see the whole child, they are better able to give the student ways to improve and grow.

 Knowing a student's likes and dislikes, abilities, struggles and passions makes assessing a student much easier.
 This knowledge allows the teacher to grade the child fairly, based on a holistic view of the student's work as opposed to a tunnel vision view of the student's ability to perform certain prescribed tasks or tests.

 When considering the reports at the end of the year, teachers can also base their comments on their knowledge of children's work for the entire school year.
 In addition, planning will allow the teacher to track some accomplishments or gains students make during the school year that can then go into reports and/or awards.

 Ways to Praise

-There are many ways to praise a student, even the most difficult ones.
-Positive reinforcement goes much further than words of condemnation.
+There are many ways to praise even the most difficult student.
+Positive reinforcement goes much further than words of condemnation do.
 Adding positive affirmations is one of the best ways to help students gain confidence.

 - Great job on...(name a project)

 - Thank you for always being... (helpful, kind, responsible, etc.)

 - I appreciate the way you... (sing, dance, paint, read, etc.)